Did your child’s back-to-school list include an eye exam? It should have.

 Comprehensive pediatric screenings typically take 30 to 45 minutes and include a case history discussion, vision testing, eye alignment check, eye health evaluation and, if needed, a prescription for eyewear.

-If your child does need glasses, more than 100 sets of children’s frames are available in Mizzou Optical, conveniently located within Eye Institute East.
+If your child does need glasses, more than 100 sets of children’s frames are available in Mizzou Optical, conveniently located within Mason Eye Clinic.

 “Making sure your child’s glasses fit properly is essential,” Shaon said.
 “We’re the best in the area at fitting children and meeting their unique needs.”